 Each decision confronts us with certain questions: How do I make good decisions?
 What does the wise life look like?
 The Venn Vocational Programme (VVP) is designed to help you wrestle with these questions.

-The VVP is designed for people in their late 20s and older.
+The VVP is designed for people in their late 20s to late 40s.
 It is for people who have been in the workforce for some time or have experienced postgraduate study, and who want to get better at navigating life’s challenges and questions.